paulcbogdan/NiChord/README.md

 </p>

-Plotting the glass brain involves the same variables.
+The code can also be used to plot glass brains, which leverages the same variables.
 Note that the colors of the glass brain nodes correspond to the network colors in the chord diagram.

 ```Python
 from nichord.glassbrain import plot_glassbrain